Finding the Universe

 Additionally, cruises differ in terms of commentary, from pre-recorded to live commentary, as well as the languages on offer.
 In terms of sight-seeing, cruises usually start at the Eiffel Tower and head along the Seine River towards Notre Dame.

-You can also see a selection of cruise options, some of which include dinner, here.
-Visitors who take advantage of the Paris City Pass will be pleased to hear it includes a Seine River Cruise with Eiffel Tower departure.
+You can also see a selection of cruise options, some of which include dinner, here or here.

 Tour Montparnasse

-Our last suggested stop in Paris is the Tour Montparnasse, one of our favourite photography locations in Paris.
+Our last suggested stop in Paris, if you still have time and stamina, is the Tour Montparnasse, one of our favourite photography locations in Paris.
 We’d even argue that if you only go up one “tower” in Paris, you make it this one.
 That’s because from the top you get a spectacular view of Paris that includes the Eiffel Tower.

 The 210 metre high tower has two main observation decks, an inside one which is also home to a restaurant, and an open top floor deck.
 This is surrounded by glass, but it does have cutouts through which you can take pictures and avoid nasty reflections – something I wish more observation decks in towers had!